Gluesticks Blog

 mini bundt cake pan

-There are many different sizes and versions of a mini bundt cake pan.
+There are many different sizes of cake molds and mini bundt cake pans.
 The bundt cake pan that I have is 16″ x 10″ and bakes 6 (4″) cakes.
 You can also buy a 12 cavity pan that makes even smaller cakes.
 I like the larger 6 cavity pan because the cakes are just the right size for an adult.
 The perfect single portion to wrap up and give as a gift.
 This recipe makes 6-8 mini pumpkin bundt cakes (depending on how high you fill them).

 How To Frost Pumpkin Bundt Cakes